 Kevin Miller

-Millke03@metrostate.edu
+millke03@metrostate.edu

 Tuition is increasing by 3.7 percent at Metropolitan State University in fiscal year 2016, effective fall semester 2015.
 Student fees will also be increased by $22.43 per credit to a total of $33.43.

-Undergraduate students will pay an additional $7.81 per-credit, bringing the total per-credit cost up from $210.97 to $218.78.
-Graduate students will see an increase of $12.82 per-credit with totals rising from $342.42 to $359.24 per-credit.
+Undergraduate students will pay an additional $7.81 per credit, bringing the total per-credit cost up from $210.97 to $218.78.
+Graduate students will see an increase of $12.82 per credit with totals rising from $342.42 to $359.24 per credit.

-However, tuition for Prior Learning credits is decreasing by 40 percent according to Amber Hamm, President of Student Senate.
+However, tuition for Prior Learning credits is decreasing by 40 percent, according to Amber Hamm, president of Student Senate.
 Web Walk Nursing credits have also seen a slight reduction.

-“We do not take the tuition increase lightly,” said Metro’s Interim President Devinder Malhotra.
+“We do not take the tuition increase lightly,” said Metro interim President Devinder Malhotra.
 “Enhancing access to higher education is an important anchor of our mission and an important institutional goal.”

 In 2013, Minnesota’s State Legislature funded a two-year tuition freeze for every institution in the Minnesota State College and Universities (MnSCU) system.
 MnSCU’s Board of Trustees asked the Legislature to do the same this year.
 Their budget proposal asked the State for an extra $142 million to cover the cost of another freeze.
 They also said that tuition would likely be increased if the allocation was smaller than the requested $142 million.